Social

 Performance

-The 2022/23 performance saw an improvement in reported CCS scoring compared to the previous year, with a score of 42.3 compared to 41.5.
-This currently exceeds the 2025 target score of 39 out of 45.
-All ten of the projects that were assessed using CCS in 2022/23 exceeded the target score of 39.
+Average CCS performance in 2023/24 reduced slightly compared to the previous year but still remained ahead of the 2025 target with a score of 41.
+Four out of the seven projects assessed using CCS in 2023/24 exceeded the target score of 39.

-Table showing rolling average and reported CCS site scores for the last three years.
+Table showing rolling average and reported CCS site scores for the last four years.

 Engagement and consultation